 Wool is the ultimate suit fabric and differs according to thread count: the number of times that the wool has been twisted when it is made.
 The higher the number, the finer and lighter the cloth will be.
 The count affects the durability and softness and gives your suit that subtle brilliance that says, “I’m expensive.”
 The optimal thread count is a super 100 to 120.
 Once you’re in the 200s, however, the suit becomes more fragile due to its purity so consider this when looking for a longer-lasting, everyday suit.

 Cashmere is considered very luxurious.
 Blended with wool, it gives a sheen to the suit, made famous by Italian tailors.
 But it’s a contrast to the matte wool finishes accustomed to the Brits and isn’t liked by all.

 Linen is perfect for summer due to its lightness and breathability.
 It does crease easily but this forms its character so don’t get caught up on it.
 A heavier linen will retain its shape better, too.
 Keep these suits for parties and day wear.

 Seersucker, like linen, is designed to bunch a little giving it a casual, textural look.
 Ventilative and light, it screams summer.

-There are four basic must-knows in regards to the fit, when buying a suit for men.
+There are four basic must-knows in regards to the fit, when buying a men’s suit:

 1. The fit across the shoulders needs to be neat and natural looking.
 The sleeve or arm should fall from the tip of the shoulder edge to the wrist.
 Too wide on the shoulder and you look out of proportion; too short and it will pinch and sit up high on your shoulder making you look squished.